zcrayman/tut-data/4/README.md

   private UUID id;
 ```

-First, run the local GemFire server
+It's time to test your integration with GemFire.
+First run the GemFire server:

 ```sh
 $ ./gradlew run
 ```

-Then run the test `OrderStatusRepositoryIntegrationTests` to check that the OrderStatusRepository is being correctly generated and works as expected.
+Then run the test `OrderStatusRepositoryIntegrationTests` to check that the `OrderStatusRepository` is being correctly generated and works as expected.
 You can run this test inside your IDE, or run the entire test suite from another shell by typing:

 ```sh
 $ ./gradlew test